nimmneun/onesheet/README.md

 $t = -microtime(1);
 $m = -memory_get_usage(1);

-// create new sheet & freeze everthing above the 2nd row
+// create new sheet & freeze everything above the 2nd row
 $sheet = new \OneSheet\Sheet('A2');

 // create new style and add headline using the style